-Resolutions 1-3 asks that shareholders receive the Company's annual report and accounts, approve the payment of a final dividend and approve the Directors' Remuneration Report.
+Resolutions 1-4 ask that shareholders receive the Company's annual report and accounts, approve the payment of a final dividend, the Directors' Remuneration Report and the Directors' Remuneration Policy.

-To receive the Company's annual report and accounts for the financial year ended 31 December 2017 together with the reports of the directors and auditors.
+To receive the Company's annual report and audited accounts for the financial year ended 31 December 2018 together with the reports of the directors and auditors.

-The directors are required under the Companies Act 2006 to present, for each financial year, copies of the Company's annual report and accounts to shareholders at a general meeting.
+The directors are required under the Companies Act 2006 to present the reports of the directors and auditors and the audited accounts of the Company, for each financial year (in this case for the year ended 31 December 2018), to shareholders at a general meeting.

-To declare a final dividend of 11 US cents per ordinary share for the year ended 31 December 2017.
+2. To declare a final dividend of US\$0.15 per ordinary share for the year ended 31 December 2018.

 Final dividends must be approved by shareholders but cannot be more than the amount recommended by directors.
-If the AGM approves resolution 2, the final dividend of 11 US cents per ordinary share will be paid in either sterling, Hong Kong dollars or US dollars on 17 May 2018 to shareholders on the UK register of members at the close of business in the UK (10.00pm UK time) on 9 March 2018, and to shareholders on the Hong Kong branch register of members at the opening of business in Hong Kong (9.00am Hong Kong time) on 9 March 2018.
-The final dividend will be paid in Indian rupees on 17 May 2018 to Indian Depository Receipt holders at the close of business in India on 9 March 2018.
+If the AGM approves resolution 2, the final dividend of US\$0.15 per ordinary share will be paid in either sterling, Hong Kong dollars or US dollars on 16 May 2019 to shareholders on the UK register of members at the close of business in the UK (10.00pm UK time) on 8 March 2019, and to shareholders on the Hong Kong branch register of members at the opening of business in Hong Kong (9.00am Hong Kong time) on 8 March 2019.
+The final dividend will be paid in Indian rupees on 16 May 2019 to Indian Depository Receipt holders on the Indian register of Indian Depository

+Receipt holders at the close of business in India on 8 March 2019.